aitorfi/my-it-knowledge-base/README.md

 # My IT Knowledge Base

-The purpose of this project is to contain all my IT knowledge I consider worth saving in a single repository using Markdown language.
+The purpose of this project is to gather all my IT knowledge I consider worth saving in a single repository using Markdown language.
+The project is meant to be read from [obsidian](https://obsidian.md/) although it should be compatible with any markdown reader including GitHub.

 ## Table of contents